 Yoga is synonymous with Nosara and is one of the best things to do.
 Known as a health and wellness hub, yoga studios are dotted all over Nosara.
 There is a range of programs, from drop-in classes to full-on yoga retreats and even yoga courses.

 Nalu Studio is an excellent option if you’re just a part-time yogi like myself.
 They have regularly scheduled community classes almost every day.
 They also have breathwork, meditation, and fitness classes.
-All classes cost $15 USD for drop-ins.
+All classes cost $20 USD cash for drop-ins.

 If you’re more serious about yoga, Bodhi Tree Yoga Resort offers regular yoga retreats that last for a week.
 They certainly aren’t cheap, but they include your lodging, three meals a day, and 2 to 3 yoga sessions per day.
 They also have daily classes open to the public

-Regardless of your expereince or passion for yoga, you can find a class in Nosara to suit your needs!
+Regardless of your experience or passion for yoga, you can find a class in Nosara to suit your needs!

 10. Zipline/canopy tour

 The most popular tour in Nosara is the canopy tour with Miss Sky.
-Their canopy tour is the longest in the world at 11 kilometers.
-You’ll do 21 ziplines on the tour that are on average 500 meters long.
+Their canopy tour is the longest in the world at 11 kilometers (6.8 miles).
+You’ll do 21 ziplines on the tour that are on average 500 meters (1,640 feet) long.
 The tour also includes a stop at a waterfall and finishes with a zipline into a five-story building.

-If you’re going o do a canopy tour in Costa Rica, do it in Nosara, Costa Rica.
+If you’re going to do a canopy tour in Costa Rica, do it in Nosara, Costa Rica.

 11. Mala Noche Waterfall Tour